Pre-Sumerians

 7000 BC.
 It is also one of the oldest Neolithic village sites to be

 excavated.
-The Jarmo archeological site was one of the first means of
+The Jarmo archaeological site was one of the first means of

 documentation for the way of life of civilization's first farmers and